EgosOwn/onionr/README.md

 ## Disclaimers and legal

 No matter how good Onionr and other software gets, there will always be ways for clever or well-funded adversaries to break your security.

+Onionr does not protect your identity if you associate your user ID with your name either on Onionr or elsewhere.

 *Do not rely on Onionr or any other software to hold up if your life or liberty are at stake.*